QuickBooks Error 6177 0

 1

-METHOD 5 Run QuickBooks File Doctor All path methods tried — underlying network or file issue
+METHOD 6 Run QuickBooks File Doctor All path methods tried — deeper network or file issue

 1

-File or folder was recently moved or renamed Stale memorised path Method 1 — open from new location
+File was recently moved, folder renamed, or server renamed Stale memorised path Method 1 — open from current location

-After server OS reinstall or domain policy change Folder permissions reset Method 3 — fix folder permissions
+After server OS reinstall or domain policy change Folder permissions reverted Method 3 — fix QBDataServiceUser permissions

 Frequently Asked Questions

-Can I store my company file on OneDrive or Dropbox to share it with my accountant?
+Can I store the company file on OneDrive to share with my accountant?

 No — Intuit explicitly does not support storing active .QBW files on cloud-synced folders like OneDrive, Dropbox, or Google Drive.
-These services sync files in the background using non-standard file locking that conflicts with how QuickBooks writes data continuously during a session.
-The result is errors including 6177 and 6000-83, and in some cases data corruption when two sync processes try to write the file simultaneously.
-To share your file with an accountant, use QuickBooks' built-in Accountant Copy feature (File → Send Company File → Accountant's Copy), or invite them as a user via QuickBooks Online if you are using the online version.
+These services sync files in the background using non-standard file locking that conflicts with how QB writes data continuously during a session.
+The result is errors including 6177 and, in some cases, data corruption when two sync processes try to write the file simultaneously.
+To share your file with an accountant, use QB's built-in Accountant Copy feature (File → Send Company File → Accountant's Copy), or export specific reports as PDFs for review.

 Related QuickBooks Company File Errors